openssl/openssl-docs/README.md

 ## build.py

-A small wrapper script to clone a specific OpenSSL branch and build documentaton website with `mike`.
+A small wrapper script to clone a specific OpenSSL branch and build a documentation website with `mike`.
 Run it to build the website:

 ```sh